 \section{Summary}

 When linear models are fit to ill-conditioned or confounded \textit{narrow-data}, \textit{TRACE} plots are useful in demonstrating and justifying deliberately \textit{biased} estimation.
-This makes \textit{TRACE diagnostics} powerful ``visual'' displays.
-If advanced students of regression are trained in TRACE interpretation, they could help administrators capable of basic statistical thinking avoid misinterpretations of questionable regression coefficient estimates.
+This makes plots of \textit{TRACE diagnostics} powerful ``visual'' displays.
+If advanced students of regression are trained in TRACE interpretation, they can help administrators capable of basic statistical thinking to avoid misinterpretations of questionable regression coefficient estimates.

 All five types of ridge \textit{TRACE} plots for a wide variety of ridge \textit{paths} can be explored using existing R-functions.
 For example, the RXshrink \textit{aug.lars()} function generates \textit{TRACE}s for Least-Angle, Lasso and Forward Stagewise methods [Efron, Hastie, Johnstone and Tibshirani (2004), Hastie and Efron (2013)] when applied to \textit{narrow-data} with $p<(n-3)$.
 These \textit{TRACE} plots provide quick and clear insights into the MSE risk characteristics of shrinkage and/or selection methods.